tomjnixon/upyt/README.md

 A custom baudrate may be specified by suffixing the device path with, e.g., `:115200` where `115200` is your desired baudrate.

+You can connect to a device's WebREPL using `ws://ip-of-device:port/?password-here`.
+If the port is omitted, it defaults to 8266.

 To avoid having to type `--device ...` before every command, you can set the `UPYT_DEVICE` environment variable: